Jayesh-paunikar/application/README.md

 This application uses the [mvc5/framework](https://github.com/mvc5/framework) which is an event management system that implements the architectual MVC pattern using events, listeners and dependency injection.
 It does not need to be boot strapped.
 Listeners closely follow the Single Responsibility Principle, they are SOLID and `callable`.
-Events manage their own state by signaling each listener and managing the response, which allows them to have different behaviors.
+Events manage their own state by signaling each listener and managing the response, this allows them to have different behaviors.

 Usage
 --